Americans with Disabilities Act (ADA)

 Informal Problem-Solving Procedures

 Saybrook University is committed to providing students with an educational experience of academic excellence and professional services.
 This is provided with the goal of maintaining a collaborative community based on mutual respect.
 As with all communities and relationships, problems and conflicts can and do arise.
 When students encounter problems or conflicts with faculty, or with the implementation of Saybrook policies, procedures or requirements, the following guidelines promote collaborative steps to address these issues.
+This procedure shall not be used to resolve conflicts between students.
 In all attempts to address student problems or conflicts, all participants are expected to:

 - Bring both good intentions and collaborative principles to the process, acknowledging that reasonable people can differ reasonably